Haitian independence debt: Indemnity payment

+A front page from the satirical financial newspaper Comic-Finance, dated June 24, 1875, illustrates the consequences of the 1875 loan taken out by Haiti to finance the final repayments of the 1825 indemnity.
+Haiti's national wealth, based on coffee production, is shown here being ground up and transformed into bank securities.

 The payments were designed by France to be so large that it would effectively create a "double debt"; France would receive a direct annual payment and Haiti would pay French bankers interest on the loans required to meet France's annual demands.
 France viewed Haiti's debt as the "principal interest in Haiti, the question that dominated everything else for us", according to a French minister.
 Much of the debt would be paid directly to the French state-owned Caisse des dépôts et consignations (CDC).
 France ordered Haiti to pay the 150 million francs over a period of five years, with the first annual payment of 30 million francs being six times larger than Haiti's yearly revenue.
 Haiti was obliged to take out a loan from the French bank Ternaux Gandolphe et Cie to make the payment.
 Ternaux Gandolphe et Cie in turn organized a bond auction to raise the sum.
 A consortium led by Jacques Laffitte agreed to pay 800 francs for each of the 30,000 thousand-franc bonds to the CDC.
 Of the 24 million that the Laffitte consortium paid to the CDC, 20 million had itself been borrowed at 3 percent interest from the CDC.
 In 1826, Haiti shipped the contents of its treasury to France in bags to make up the remaining 6 million francs.